 Rule #3: Choose a marking tool that creates enough contrast with your fabric so that the markings are clearly visible.

-Rule #4: With the exception of pockets and pleats, all markings should be made on the WS.
+Rule #4: With the exception of pockets and pleats, all markings should be made on the wrong side (WS).

-Rule #5: Always TEST, TEST, TEST your marking tool on a scrap piece of project fabric!
+Rule #5: Always TEST, TEST, TEST your marking tool on a scrap piece of project fabric, so you’ll never be sorry!

 Rule #6: ALWAYS remove marks completely before you press or launder.
 Or, you may be sorry.
 Pressing and some detergents can cause marks to set permanently!
 Yikes!